 You would think that's what he actually cared about.

-And these guys, as we can see, they may have a lot of power, they may pull out these coups, these phony coups, whatever is happening there.
+And these guys, as we can see, they may have a lot of power.

-But ultimately, if the economy falls the way it's falling and it continues to fall, and with President Trump's announcement today on the tariffs, uh they don't survive.
+But ultimately, if the economy falls the way it's falling and it continues to fall, and with President Trump's announcement today on the tariffs, they don't survive.

-And I let me tell you this, folks.
+Yeah, and let me tell you this, folks.

-And uh the president is serious.
+And the president is serious.

-They're gonna return Andrew Brunson.
+They're going to return Andrew Brunson.

 That's what needs to happen here.